 I think it’s fair enough if I take the time to enjoy my life and binge-watching TV all weekend now!

 Finishing a PhD programme also means finding yourself without a stable income.
 Unless you secured a job before your PhD thesis submission or your professor found some money for you to keep doing the same research as a postdoc, you will find yourself jobless and unemployed.
 So, while waiting for my oral defence, I have been teaching in undergraduate labs as postgrad teaching assistant.
 I never did it before and I was scared to show students, who have never been in the lab before, how to set up chemistry equipment and do reactions.
 But it’s been good learning.
 I currently manage around 20 students and I feel more confident to mentor and train a large group of people.
 Definitely, a new skill to add to my CV.

 I am also applying for jobs outside academia.
 I had a few job interviews over the summer for a position as a medical and science writer which didn’t go very well.
 I wasn’t happy with all the rejections back then but I am glad I did it.
 In fact, I got to the conclusion that I don’t have enough knowledge and skills to apply for these roles.
 I also gave up with the idea of working in science communication or science policy because a scientific background isn’t enough for these roles and I don’t have any professional experience in communication or policymaking.
-Excluding all these potential careers from my job search was a very wise decision because it narrowed my research for jobs as a senior scientist or science editor.
+Excluding all these potential careers from my job search was a very wise decision because it narrowed my research for jobs as a senior scientist.
 I managed to have 4 interviews last month which all went very well.
 I was confident in answering questions, showcasing my knowledge and skills and if I don’t get selected for these positions, at least, I know how to better narrow down my future job search.

 Personal recommendation for this month:

 Books: How to write a lot by Paul J. Silva